By Jennifer McDougall

 - Stretch.
 Spend around five minutes doing some simple, gentle movements to feel any tight spots in your muscles.
 Stand on your tiptoes and raise both arms to the heavens.
 Repeat.
 Bend forward with your legs shoulder-width apart.
 Reach for your feet with your hands.
 Repeat.
 Twist a couple of times from side to side.
 Make up your workout using any gentle movements that get your circulation flowing.

 - Keep an eye on what you’re doing.
 Being mindful means being present in the current moment.
-It entails being aware of what is going on around you and what you are thinking, feeling, and perceiving.
+It entails being aware of what is happening around you and what you think, feel, and perceive.
 Going through the motions is the polar opposite of awareness.
 For example, this could entail stumbling into the kitchen and preparing coffee without realizing it in the morning.
 So, instead of rushing through your morning duties, be mindful of what you’re doing.

 - Enjoy a brisk walk outside to get some fresh air.
 Take in the smell of nature and try to break a little sweat before returning home.